 - Compare recent ratings and downloads.
 Your app's ratings can influence a potential customer's decision to download and try it.
 Compare your ratings to the number downloads you've had over the same period.
 If the number of downloads is high but the average rating is low, there may be a performance issue or other complaint that you need to address.
 On the other hand, if ratings are good but downloads seem low, you may want to do more promotion to get the word out about your app.

 - Review and analyze customer feedback.
 Many customers provide detailed feedback when leaving a review for an app.
 If there's something they'd like you to change, they'll probably let you know!
 Looking through these reviews is a great way to learn about problems customers are experiencing, as well as their "wish lists" for future improvements.
-In addition to the comments customers provide in the Windows Store, you might want to look for additional for feedback by searching the web for mentions of your app's name, using social media accounts, or including an easy way for customers to send feedback from right within your app.
+You might want to look for additional feedback by searching the web for mentions of your app's name, using social media accounts, or including an easy way for customers to send feedback from right within your app.

 - Identify and fix app crashes.
 Review your app quality metrics to determine how often your app's customers are experiencing crashes or unresponsive events.
 If you enabled app telemetry data collection, included public symbol files in your app package, and uploaded the .appxupload file, you'll be able to download a .cab file and open it in the Microsoft Visual Studio debugger to get more information so you can determine the best way to resolve the issue.